Even a quick trip to the hospital can result in unexpected expenses that your existing health coverage may or may not cover.

 Hospital indemnity insurance is a supplemental insurance offering that pays directly to the insured person, not to medical providers, for covered occurrences.
 Once the money is in your hands, you can spend it however you see fit.

-Many of us are caught off guard when we realize the variety of expenses that come with a hospital stay that aren't covered by medical insurance — from co-pays and deductibles to groceries and childcare.
+It's easy to be caught off guard by the variety of hospitalization-related expenses that aren't covered by medical insurance — from co-pays and deductibles to groceries and childcare.
 We may also underestimate how expensive it is.
-The average cost of a three-day hospital stay is around $30,000.
+The average cost of a three-day hospital stay is around $30,000.1

 These costs can add up quickly and may negatively impact a tight household budget.
 Hospital indemnity insurance can help cover these unforeseen costs and provide some financial relief.